mochafreddo/kokoa-clone/README.md

-# kokoa Clone 2020 Update
+# Kokoa Clone 2020 Update

 Welcome to the Kokoa Clone 2020 Update!
 This project was created as a learning exercise to help me improve my HTML and CSS skills.